Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Extension to Time-Varying Graphs

 If $\lambda \geq \frac{2}{m}$, then

 If $0<\lambda < \frac{2}{m}$, then

 \end{corollary}

-In Corollary \ref{cor:time-varying1}, the term "with probability \(1\)" specifies the likelihood under the measure defined over the sequence \(A_1, A_2, \ldots\), where each \(A_t\) is an independent random matrix that toggles between two pre-determined values with a probability of \(\lambda\).
-Importantly, this is the same probability measure that underlies Proposition \ref{prop: graph-time-varying1}, and we continue to employ this measure in the forthcoming results.
+In Corollary \ref{cor:time-varying1}, the term "with probability \(1\)" is relative to the measure defined over the sequence \(A_1, A_2, \ldots\), where each \(A_t\) is an independent random matrix drawn from two deterministic matrices with probability \(\lambda\).
+Importantly, this is the same probability measure that underlies Proposition \ref{prop: graph-time-varying1}, and we continue to use this measure in the sequel.

-Different regimes of the communication frequency $\lambda$ lead to a difference in the statistical performance.
-In the following result, we demonstrate the impact of $\lambda$ on the contraction rate of the distributed Bayes posterior. \begin{corollary} Let Assumptions \ref{assumption: graph-time-varying1}, \ref{assumption: regularity}(a), and the assumptions of Theorem~\ref{thm:contraction1} hold.Let $\epsilon_{m,t}^2 \lesssim t^{-1}$.
+Varying the communication frequency $\lambda$ affects the statistical efficiency of performing distributed Bayesian inference over the network.
+In the following result, we demonstrate the impact of $\lambda$ on the contraction rates. \begin{corollary} Let Assumptions \ref{assumption: graph-time-varying1}, \ref{assumption: regularity}(a), and the assumptions of Theorem~\ref{thm:contraction1} hold.Let $\epsilon_{m,t}^2 \lesssim t^{-1}$.
 Then for the distributed Bayes posterior $P_t^j$ defined in \eqref{def-db-posterior}, the following holds with probability $1$:

 If $\lambda \geq \frac{2}{m}$, then

 If $0<\lambda < \frac{2}{m}$, then